 By their very nature, garden rooms are removed from the house.
 They’re therefore quicker to construct and less disruptive than an extension.
 But how do you go about making sensible use of your available outdoor living space?

-After all, too small and a garden room may not serve it’s intended purpose very well.
+After all, too small and a garden room may not serve its intended purpose very well.
 Too big, it might dwarf your outdoor space altogether.
 However, having said that, planning permission will stop you from being able to build on over 50% of your ground space.

 Pick Your Garden Location

 The devil is in the detail when it comes to choosing a suitable garden room.
 This is where a SMART Garden Offices’ complimentary consultation can help enormously.
 In collaboration with you, we explore how you intend to use your outdoor living space and how that use may change over time.
 We also identify where the natural light falls in your garden, and what design would be best suited to your taste and budget.
-There are a host of other design and practical features we carefully consider too, but practicalities of space and use is where we always start.
+There are a host of other design and practical features we carefully consider too, but practicalities of space and use are where we always start.

 It’s important you cover all bases when it comes to design.
 You’ll want to consider not just your view from your garden room, but how the design works in relation to the rest of your home.
-For instance, do you want your garden office to be a focal point or perhaps nestled away from the prying eyes of visitors and neighbours.
+For instance, do you want your garden office to be a focal point or perhaps nestled away from the prying eyes of visitors and neighbours?
 Attention will need to be given to the suitability of the ground too.
-Garden rooms can be built on an incline, but you may need to have some groundworks done.
+Garden rooms can be built on an incline, but you may need to have some groundwork done.
 That’s why an on-site consultation is so important.
 As part of our consultation, we’ll plan for the SMART team to carry out any basic site clearance, including the removal of small trees and shrubs, levelling and removal of existing wooden sheds.

 It really is quite a simple process.
 When we visit you, you’ll really enjoy the process as we take you through all the design possibilities.
 It’s quite a liberating experience and less restrictive than an extension as you create a personal space for you and your family to enjoy.